davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 ## Recommendations

 PMD is a useful tool for maintaining visibility into Apex code quality.
 It's not a panacea: there are many stylistic and functional issues it won't catch, and it can flag a lot of false positives if you enable its entire rule set.
-Despite those caveats, it has a place in the development lifecycle: static analysis can highlight critical issues before they bite, and increased usage and development of PMD will build its utility for the Salesforce developer.
+Despite those caveats, it has a place in the development lifecycle as an early warning of risky code practices, and an enforcer of a basic code style.

-PMD is perhaps best when applied with a very broad ruleset at the IDE level (support being somewhat nicer in Visual Studio Code than Eclipse) and a very narrow ruleset at the CI level.
-Optionally, a cloud service integrating PMD for Apex might provide a broader codebase overview, although both Code Climate and Clayton.io have significant limitations.
+PMD is perhaps best when applied with a very broad ruleset at the IDE level and a very narrow ruleset at the CI level.
+Optionally, a cloud service integrating PMD for Apex might provide a broader codebase overview, although Code Climate does have significant limitations.

+I am excited about the promise of a newer tool, Clayton.io, which offers Salesforce-specific static analysis over and above what PMD can do.
+Clayton is under active development and I understand improvements are forthcoming.